-With growing amounts of Open Access research available and metrics counting usage, your work could easily get confused with that of someone else.
+With growing amounts of Open Access research available, your work could easily get confused with that of someone else.
 ORCiD is here to help!

 What is ORCiD?

 (Original Researcher Contributor ID) is a unique numerical persistent identifier (PID) that aims to disambiguate researchers and their research outputs and aims to link your professional activities across a range of systems.
 Registering for an ORCiD and ensuring that it stays up to date has numerous benefits and is encouraged by funders, publishers, and the University to increase online visibility of researchers, and to facilitate collaboration.
 ORCiD is an important component of the Open Research landscape.
 At the end of 2020, ORCiD announced that the number of registered researchers had hit the 10 million mark.
 Today, there are over 11 million individuals with an ORCiD.
 Please see examples:

 The UK Research Councils announced in late 2015 that they will be capturing ORCiD iDs in their Joint Electronic Submission System (JeS).
 JeS is the on-line electronic system used by research organisations to submit applications to the seven Research Councils (AHRC, BBSRC, EPSRC, ESRC, MRC, NERC and STFC).
 Collecting ORCID iDs means that UKRI will be able to receive data from the ORCiD registry that will identify articles published that arise from RCUK funding.
 This should cut down the reporting burden on researchers.
 UKRI will also be able to track the careers and publication histories of RCUK-funded researchers.